Daveyycode/flowsphere-smart-lif/PRD.md

   - Sun for morning routines and day mode
   - MapPin for location features
   - Gear for settings
+  - SpeakerHigh for audio summary playback
+  - Stop for stopping audio playback

 - **Spacing**:
   - Container padding: px-3 sm:px-4 md:px-6 lg:px-8 (fully responsive, comfortable on all devices)